nickleong20/Week2_OpenSpecy/README.md

 Please maintain a professional and respectful environment.
 When you contact me, please follow the project's code of conduct and provide clear and concise information about your question or feedback.

-If you encounter any issues or want to contribute to the project, please check the [Issues](https://github.com/yourusername/your-repo/issues) section for bug reports and feature requests or consider submitting a pull request.
-Your contributions are always appreciated!

 Thank you once again for your interest in the project.
 I look forward to hearing from you and collaborating with the community.

 ## Contributions